ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 resources and support more clients.
 Clients should not advertise support for port sharing unless they are willing to share the same 4-tuple when communicating with the target.
-Sharing ports with other QUIC connections may result in fate-sharing with misbehaving clients when traversing the proxy-target network path.
-Such fate-sharing may impact performance or may lead to being misclassified as misbehaving.
+Sharing ports with other QUIC connections may result in fate-sharing with clients that might be considered to be untrusted or malicious by the target.
+Such fate-sharing may impact performance or may lead to being misclassified as malicious.

 A proxy that does not support port sharing, SHOULD send "Proxy-QUIC-Port-Sharing" with a value of "?0".
 Doing so allows clients to stop sending capsules for this